-CACT’s Kicks project uses the medium of sport to engage with young people and it’s targeted at those living in communities where they are considered to be more vulnerable to crime either as victims or potential offenders.
+CACT’s Premier League Kicks projects ses the medium of sport to engage with young people and it is targeted at those living in communities where they are considered to be more vulnerable to crime either as victims or potential offenders.

 The programme builds safer, stronger and more respectful communities through the development of young peoples’ potential, and engages youngsters who had previously proven difficult to reach and guides them towards a range of healthy and constructive activities.